joneslloyd/bluniversal-comments/README.md

 ## Install the extension
 - Go here: chrome://extensions/
 - Enable dev mode (top right)
-- Add the folder containing this extension
+- Add the `dist` folder from this extension

 ## Activate it